SaharMoalem/YoutubeDownloader/README.md

 Follow the prompts:
 1. Enter the YouTube video URL
-2. Select download format (1 for MP4, 2 for MP3)
-3. Choose the destination folder
+2. Choose the destination folder
-4. Wait for the download to complete
+3. Wait for the download to complete

 =======